 For the development of new knowledge and the strengthening of the research system at the national level, it is certainly counterproductive not to allow the admission of new doctoral students, as is currently the case in Albania.

 Research capacity.
 The concept of research capacity has been differently analyzed across institutions and countries, and to some extent differently when compared to the other European institutions.
 Usually, research capacity is defined by three components, (1) human resources and (2) facilities and up-to- date equipment, and (3) adequate funding.
 Provided information did not cover all those aspects, moreover, no concrete figures have been provided.
 However, it seems that some fields in Montenegro have much better capacity, while institutions in Albania struggle with many aspects of their research capacity.
 In Montenegro, a soft spot that might require more attention, is to explore additional ways of improving the capacity is the humanities.
 Considering at national level a need of having national relevant research in this area, especially considering the size of country, some national planning of research priorities could facilitate further development.
 We should not neglect and forget that adequate research capacity is a prerequisite for doctoral education.
-If there are insufficient research capacities, there will be no high-quality doctoral training, since research is the core of doctoral education.
+If there are insufficient research capacities, there will be no high-quality doctoral training or study, since research is the core of doctoral education.

 While international mobility is more than welcomed in the first and second cycle of studies, in the case of doctoral education mobility should be very carefully planned and implemented.
 If not, it could prolong the study and not necessarily contribute to the research and doctoral research project.
 It must be targeted at the concrete research project and should also be used to compensate for possible bottlenecks in research capacity at the home university.

 Structure of a doctoral programmes.
 All information provided on the structure of the programmes refers to a large extent to the national regulations and institutions relevant for QA.
 The framework conditions are characterised by a very low degree of freedom of action, which is granted to the institutions in order to decide on suitable structures for them.
 There are a number of formal procedures reported by both countries.
 ECTS is used, although a relatively small proportion is intended for taught courses, as reported for Montenegro.
 Most respondents focus on the number of courses taught, the definition of a research topic and the defence of the thesis.
 In both countries, a doctoral candidate is also required to publish a thesis.
 Some doubts have been expressed about its relevance of ECTS (Montenegro).
 More specific courses in theory and methodology were considered very relevant (Albania).
 The information from an institution in Montenegro, which was specified by the Rector according to the model for doctoral programmes, is completely unusual and exceptional for the European context.
-Albanian institutions reported that there was still considerable uncertainty about the design of doctoral programmes.
+Albanian institutions reported that there was still considerable uncertainty about the design of doctoral programmes. ???????????????????